Taxation of international executives

 Normally the residency will not be extended.
 However, each situation should be analyzed on case by case basis.

 Do the immigration authorities in Lithuania provide information to the local taxation authorities regarding when a person enters or leaves Lithuania?

 No. However, to some extent, the information is exchanged.

-Upon leaving the assignee has to submit the leaving tax return (as mentioned above) and deregister his/her place of residence from Lithuania.
-Additional requirements may apply for certain third countries nationals.
+Upon leaving the assignee has to submit the leaving tax return (as mentioned above) and deregister their place of residence from Lithuania.
+Additional requirements may apply for certain third-country/territory nationals.

-Do the taxation authorities in Lithuania adopt the economic employer approach1 to interpreting Article 15 of the OECD treaty?
+Do the taxation authorities in Lithuania adopt the economic employer approach1 to interpreting Article 15 of the Organisation for Economic Co-operation and Development (OECD) treaty?
 If no, are the taxation authorities in Lithuania considering the adoption of this interpretation of economic employer in the future?